cyanzhong/xTeko/extension-scripts/jsdosbox/README.md

 # Known Issues

 - You may here noise when audio starts, be careful
-- Audio might be abnormal when the app is in background
 - Virtual keyboard is unavailable for landscape mode (we may not going to fix this)

 # TODO